peter-williams-ucl/grav-pete/user/pages/03.blog/just-some-text-today/item.md

         - typing
         - emotion
 continue_link: false
-author: 'Sid Shekhar'
+author: 'Pete'
 description:
 ---

 I love my mobile phone.<br>
-I use it to talk to my friend Eliana.<br>
+I use it to talk to my wife Eliana.<br>
 I took a photo of her when she was asleep.<br>
 Here it is